 Key takeaways from Chinese counterfeit products

-• Luxury brands can distance themselves from counterfeits through brand independence, or direct to consumers strategy in China.
+- Luxury brands can distance themselves from counterfeits through brand independence or a direct-to-consumer strategy in China.